benisantos/ruta3-markfast-pear-bug/README.md

 This is a sample project to reproduce a likely bug with Ruta 3 MARKFAST/TABLE in a PEAR context.

+**EDIT**: The problem comes from uimaj-core, not Ruta.
+More info here: https://issues.apache.org/jira/browse/UIMA-6367

 ## Description

 When running an AAE in a PEAR context, if the **first** Ruta script after the CAS creation containts a MARKFAST (same for MARKTABLE), that action doesn't work.